music-assistant/music-assistant.io/docs/player-support/index.md

 Audio quality is the principal reason why native MA players are developed.
 These players provide the highest quality playback experience.
 HA players should work and may work well but they may also have been written with a basic objective such as enabling text to speech.
 Therefore, if there is a MA player available and a HA integration then you should always choose the MA player.

-48kHz / 24 bits and above is considered High Resolution (Hi Res)
+A sample rate above 48kHz or a bit depth above 16 is considered High Resolution (Hi Res)